MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-overview.md

 ## Organizational data in the advanced insights app

-The **Organizational data** page includes **Data hub**, **Data connections**, and **Data quality** tabs.
+To check on your organizational data quality, and to add new data to the advanced insights app, use the **Data hub** and **Organizational data** pages.

 ## Data hub

-The **Data hub** tab is the first tab you see when you select the **Organizational data** page, and it includes the following information:
+**Data hub** is your admin landing page in the advanced insights app.
+You'll see a few sections here:

+* Data quality
+* Missing or low-quality insights and data fields
+* Data source

 ### Data quality

-This section shows the number of:
+View the number of:

 * Missing and low-quality data fields.
 * Available insights.
 * Missing insights.
 * Days since the data was last refreshed.

-It also shows, as a donut chart, the percentage of insights displayed based on the total number of possible insights.
+You can also see, as a donut chart, the percentage of insights displayed based on the total number of possible insights.
 By adding more organizational data, more insights become available and this percentage increases.

-## Missing or low-quality organizational data
+### Missing or low-quality organizational data

-This section shows the names of the missing insights and missing data fields summarized above.
+Get the names of missing insights and missing data fields summarized in **Data quality**.
 To find out more about a missing insight, select its name from the **Missing or low-quality insights** column.
 The **Missing or low-quality data fields** column then highlights which data fields are associated with the selected insight—that is, which data fields you should include in your upload.
 A **Description** column provides details about the metric you selected.

-## Current active data source

-Based on how you’re uploading organizational data, this section shows either **Azure Active Directory** or **.csv upload.**
+### Data source

+View your current data source, or switch to a new one.
+Active sources have a green checkmark beneath their description, labeled "Active."

-### Changing the active data source
+#### Changing the active data source

 If you want to manually upload organizational data using a .csv file, instead of using the default Azure Active Directory (Azure AD) data source, navigate to **.csv upload** beneath **Other available data sources**.
 Then select the **Start** button to begin a manual upload.

 >[!Important]
 >Once you upload organizational data in a .csv file, Azure AD is no longer available as a data source.

+### Organizational data

+The **Organizational data** page has two tabs: Data connections and Data quality.

-## Data connections
+#### Data connections

-In the **Data connections** tab, you can:
+Use the **Data connections** tab to:

-* Start new imports.
+* Add new data.
-* Edit existing imports.
-* View imports in progress.
+* Check the status of uploads in progress.
-* View import history.
+* View results for files you've already uploaded, including field mapping and error logs.

 Learn how to upload organizational data and view import results in [Upload organizational data (first upload)](./upload-org-data-first.md)

-## Data quality
+#### Data quality

-The **Data quality** tab includes the following elements:
+The **Data quality** tab includes the following information:

-* **Data fields** – All the attributes provided by your organization in the organizational data upload file.
-When you create queries, you can filter and group employees in the organization by these data fields, so being familiar with them will give you insight into the types of queries to use for analysis.
+* **Data fields** – All the attributes (columns) uploaded in the organizational data  file.
+When analysts create queries, they filter and group employees in the organization by these data fields.
-* **Quality score** – The percentage of measured employees who have a non-blank value for the specified data field.
+* **Quality score** – The percentage of measured employees who have a non-blank value for the attribute listed in **Data field**.
 This score is intended as guidance, not to be an absolute measure of quality.
 A quality score of more than 95% leads to better-quality insights.
-If quality scores are low, it'll be difficult to determine how people collaborate across different characteristics.
-Additionally, low quality scores on required data fields may give skewed (under-reported) metric calculations for metrics that rely on those attributes.
+If quality scores are low, it's difficult to determine how people collaborate across different characteristics.
+Also, low quality scores on required data fields may give skewed (under-reported) metric calculations for metrics that rely on those attributes.
-* **Employees with this field** – The number of measured employees and internal collaborators with a non-blank value for the data field.
+* **Employees with this field** – The number of measured employees and internal collaborators who have a non-blank value for the attribute listed in **Data field**.
-* **Unique values** – The count of the unique attribute values included in the data.
-For example, if a **Region** data field contains North, South, Central, East, West and Southwest, its unique values count is six.
+* **Unique values** – The count of  unique values uploaded for this field.
+For example, if a **Region** field contains values for "North," "South," "Central," "East," "West," and "Southwest," it would have "6" here.

 ## Related topic